Hotmoka/hotmoka/tutorial/Takamaka.md

 Let us play with the `GradualPonzi` contract.
-Go to the `ponzi` Eclipse project and copy `GradualPonzi.java` inside package `takamaka.tests.ponzi`.
+Go to the `ponzi` Eclipse project and copy `GradualPonzi.java` inside package `io.takamaka.tests.ponzi`.
 Then export the compiled code in jar format inside `dist`, as `ponzi.jar`.

-Go now to the `blockchain` project and create a package `takamaka.tests.ponzi` inside that project.
+Go now to the `blockchain` project and create a package `io.takamaka.tests.ponzi` inside that project.
 Copy the following code as `Main.java`.
 Its goal is

 1. to install `ponzi.jar` in blockchain